RiiConnect24/Wii-Guide/_pages/en_US/flashhax.md

 - A Wii with an Internet connection on system version 4.3
 - The Internet Channel
-   - This will not be installed on a vWii or a Wii mini.
+   - This will not be installed on a Wii mini.
 Check out the other guides listed in [Get Started](/get-started) instead.

 #### Instructions